-Another basic is to ensure your face is really clean and exfoliated, mainly to avoid discolouration, but also to better absorb trace elements and mineral salts from the sea.
+Another basic is to ensure your face is spotless and exfoliated, mainly to avoid discoloration, but also better to absorb trace elements and mineral salts from the sea.
 Clean pores will also allow your sun cream to penetrate better.

 Basic 4 – Hair

 NOTE: After a swim, it’s a different story.
 Some people say it’s best to comb your hair through, but I’m a believer in leaving it just as it is when I get out of the water.
-Sea water has a truly beneficial effect on the hair, so much so that certain products specifically imitate this extraordinary effect, some quite successfully.
+Seawater has a truly beneficial effect on the hair, so much so that particular products correctly imitate this extraordinary effect, some quite successfully.
 So if you can achieve that effect naturally, you should make the most of it.
 And you can afford to do so and have great hair if you follow all the recommendations.

 Here are some more ideas to enjoy looking after yourself with:

-- Keep your skin and hair well-moisturised every day so that when it’s time for the beach, your hair is already at its default hydration setting.
-Make moisturising your skin and hair part of your daily routine.
-That way you’re preparing yourself for the beach progressively and more effectively.
+- Keep your skin and hair well-moisturized every day so that when it’s time for the beach, your hair is already at its default hydration setting.
+Make moisturizing your skin and hair part of your daily routine.
+That way, you’re preparing yourself for the beach progressively and more effectively.

-- Exfoliate your body as well as your face, for better absorption of your sun cream and to make the most of the benefits afforded by the sea water.
+- Exfoliate your body and your face, for better absorption of your sun cream, and to benefit from the seawater.

-- Use a moisturising oil on your hair when you get out of the water and keep applying it for as long as you’re at the beach.
+- Use a moisturizing hair oil when getting out of the water, and keep applying it while on the beach.

-- Apply either a serum, an intensive moisturiser or a specific treatment to your face when it’s time to leave.
-Having used sun protection during your time at the beach, when it’s time to go you can step up the moisturising with more specific products or even incorporate other treatments you’re currently using into your beach routine, in the knowledge that any treatments will be better absorbed after a swim in the sea.
+- Apply either a serum, an intensive moisturizer, or a specific treatment to your face when it’s time to leave.
+You can step up the moisturizing with more particular products or even incorporate other therapies you’re currently using into your beach routine, knowing that any cares will be absorbed after a swim in the sea.
 The salt in the water also has exfoliating qualities and will enhance the positive effects.